fbpx

 Perennials

-Those coneflowers, daylilies, peonies and other summer-blooming perennials may not look their best in the garden center right now, and they certainly won’t bloom this year.
+Those coneflowers, daylilies, peonies and other Summer-blooming perennials may not look their best in the garden center right now, and they certainly won’t bloom this year.
 But planting them now gives them a chance to grow quickly into the still-warm soil before frost arrives.

-A layer of mulch at planting time will help keep the soil moist, and should protect the new plants from being pushed out of the ground during winter’s freezing and thawing.
-Next spring, fall-planted perennials will emerge as strong, healthy plants.
+A layer of mulch at planting time will help keep the soil moist, and should protect the new plants from being pushed out of the ground during Winter’s freezing and thawing.
+Next Spring, Fall-planted perennials will emerge as strong, healthy plants.

 Kitchen garden

-• Leafy vegetables: Lettuce, spinach, kale, chard and other leafy greens planted early spring grow quickly when the soil is cool, and go to seed and die back as the weather warms up.
+• Leafy vegetables: Lettuce, spinach, kale, chard and other leafy greens planted early Spring grow quickly when the soil is cool, and go to seed and die back as the weather warms up.
 Planted now, though, as weather begins to cool, these leafy greens will again thrive.

-• Root vegetables: Once they sprout, carrots, turnips and radishes grow fairly quickly, and continue to survive even through frosty fall nights.
+• Root vegetables: Once they sprout, carrots, turnips and radishes grow fairly quickly, and continue to survive even through frosty Fall nights.

 Tips for success